-Vodafone Smart Prime 7 review
+Vodafone Smart Prime 7 full review

 It's been exactly a year since Vodafone launched the impressive Smart Prime 6 budget smartphone and the mobile network is back with a new model.
 We find out what's changed and improved in our Vodafone Smart Prime 7 review.
 Updated with our video review.
 See also: Best budget phones 2016.

 Motorola used to rule the best budget smartphone but recently networks including EE and Vodafone have put out some pretty impressive own-brand devices.
 Although the name suggests the line has been around for a while, the Smart Prime 7 is a second generation phone and we've been able to spend some time with it ahead of the launch.